Samurai9954/Infinity-Square-AI-Portal/README.md

 Start Using It By Importing It By - **import InfintyS**

 # How To Use InfinityS -
-### After Importing InfinityS, Run The File, And The InfinityS CLI Will Guide You To Your AI!
+### After Importing InfinityS, Run The File, And The InfinityS CLI Will Guide You To Your AI :D 😊